Observatory Park, Sydney

-Observatory Park is located in the heart of the Sydney central business district, City of Sydney, New South Wales, Australia.
+Observatory Park is a park located in the heart of the Sydney central business district, City of Sydney, New South Wales, Australia.
 It is near the Harbour Bridge and is bounded by Kent Street, Watson Road, Upper Fort Street and Bradfield Highway, Millers Point.
 Its history dates back to 1796 when it was used as the site of the first windmill in the colony, when it was known as Windmill Hill.
 It is also the site of a number of historical buildings including the historic Sydney Observatory (thus often referred to as Observatory Hill), the Signal Station, the remains of Fort Philip, the National Trust Centre (formerly Fort Street High School) and a rotunda which is used for weddings.

 Overview

 A windmill was constructed on the site in 1796 by John Davis, an Irish convict.
 It was a stone tower used to grind wheat.
 It subsided a few years later and was replaced by another windmill to the south.
 These structures gave rise to the name Windmill Hill for this area.
 In 1804 Fort Philip was built on the Hill.
 It was supplied with four 6-pounder cannons and a gunpowder magazine.
 The powder magazine was moved to Goat Island in 1833, and Fort Philip was partially demolished in the 1850s.
 A signal station was built on the eastern rampart of Fort Philip in 1847 which was for many years called the Fort Philip Signal Station.
 This is now open to the public.

 In 1858 Sydney Observatory was built near the signal station.
 For over a Century it played an essential role in shipping, navigation, meteorology and timekeeping and astronomy.
 Today the building is used as museum and public observatory.

 The National Trust Centre which is near the Park was once a military hospital.
 It was built as a hospital in 1825 but closed in 1848 and became the Fort Street Model School.
 Although Fort Street School still exists on Observatory Hill the historic military hospital is now the headquarters of the National Trust and several rooms are available to hire as a venue.

 There is a Rotunda in the park which dates back to 1912.
 It has a views of Sydney Harbour and is sometimes used as venue for weddings.